top of page

 Don't forget that proper care after permanent makeup will help you achieve better results and ensure long-lasting color and shape retention.
 If you have any questions or concerns, be sure to consult your technician.

-The healing time for permanent makeup can vary from several days to a few weeks, depending on several factors: 1. **Individual Response:** Healing speed varies among individuals based on their physiological characteristics and overall health.
-2. **Post-Procedure Care:** Following the specialist's aftercare instructions is crucial.
-This may include using specialized healing products, avoiding sun exposure, and avoiding mechanical impact on the treated area.
 Typically, the first few days post-procedure may involve discomfort, redness, and flaking.
 However, within a few weeks, the skin should fully heal, revealing the final results.
 Consult with a licensed professional for accurate information about your specific healing time.

 The answer to your question depends on several factors.
 Herpes is a viral disease that can be exacerbated by a permanent lip makeup procedure.
 If you have a history of herpes or herpes exacerbation, I may recommend taking a course of anti-herpes medication prior to the procedure.